Home Blog Mastering Construction KPIs: A Complete Guide

 1. Financials: This is a fairly broad metric that can cover overhead costs, gross and net profit margins, cash flow, cost variances, working capital, debt to equity ratios, project budget accuracy, project win rates, and much more.
 Whether you choose to monitor all or just some of these financial KPIs, your ability to measure how well you’re meeting your financial goals will be greatly improved.

 2. Project/Schedule Performance: This metric measures how well each project is performing based on pre-set expectations.
 This includes whether a project is on schedule to meet the contracted deadline, is effectively managing labor/material costs, and is on, under, or over budget.
 It also measures whether your compliance teams are performing well.
+Some of the metrics worth tracking here are: project revenue, project timelines, worker productivity, compliance metrics, material margins.

 3. Safety: For construction firms, ensuring employee safety is of the utmost importance.
 Identifying risks and keeping workers safe via safety KPIs will help your business remain injury and accident free.